woocommerce/WooCommerce-Shared/README.md

 Because of various CocoaPods and SwiftPM idiosyncracies around `xcframework` distribution, releases are a bit tricky.
 To perform a release, you should:

-1. Create a `release/$VERSION` branch, and push it up to GitHub.com
+1. Create a `release/$VERSION` branch.
+2. Adjust the version numbers in `WooCommerceShared.podspec` and `package.json` to match your `$VERSION`, then commit your changes as `Bump version to $VERSION`, then push your changes to GitHub.com
-2. Wait for CI to publish the tip of your release branch, and note the commit shorthash.
+3. Wait for CI to publish the tip of your release branch, and note the commit shorthash.
-3. Update the URL in `Package.swift`, and update the `checksum` field with the hash printed in the build log (if you need it, it's also published to `https://cdn.a8c-ci.services/woocommerce-shared/{commit-hash}/WooCommerceShared.xcframework.zip.checksum.txt`.
+4. Update the URL in `Package.swift`, and update the `checksum` field with the hash printed in the build log (if you need it, it's also published to `https://cdn.a8c-ci.services/woocommerce-shared/{commit-hash}/WooCommerceShared.xcframework.zip.checksum.txt`.
-4. Commit your change as `Tag {$VERSION}`, then tag that commit with your version number.
+5. Commit your change as `Tag {$VERSION}`, then tag that commit with your version number.
-5. Publish the tag to GitHub.com
+6. Publish the tag to GitHub.com